Privacy policy

 We take your privacy very seriously and are committed to protecting your personal information.
 Please read this notice carefully to understand how we collect, use, and store your personal data.

-This privacy statement explains how we, St Catherine’s (Lancashire) Ltd, and our affiliated trading company St Catherine’s Trading, our lottery company St Catherine’s Promotions and The Mill (St Catherine’s Social Enterprise) may collect and use the information you give us.
+This privacy statement explains how we, St Catherine’s Hospice (Lancashire) Ltd, and our affiliated trading company St Catherine’s Trading, our lottery company St Catherine’s Promotions and The Mill (St Catherine’s Social Enterprise) may collect and use the information you give us.
 Herein referred to as SCH.

 How to contact us: